 An EDP non-AP MLD shall randomize the STA MAC addresses of its affiliated STAs and its MLD MAC address during a BSS transition if the BSS transition procedure uses an encrypted (Re)Association Request frame to carry the DS MAC Address element.

 After a pairwise cipher is indicated by the EDP non-AP MLD and a TK is derived during Authentication frame exchange between the EDP non-AP MLD and an EDP AP MLD, the EDP non-AP MLD shall encrypt the (Re)Association Request frame transmitted to the EDP AP MLD using the TK and the pairwise cipher indicated in the Authentication frame exchange.(#682)

+If the FT initial mobility domain association is used, then the EDP non-AP MLD shall include MDE and FTE in the (Re)Association Request frame.
+MDE and FTE shall be the same as the ones in the second Authentication frame as defined in 12.16.8.1a (FT initial mobility domain association).(#176)

+If the FT initial mobility domain association is used, then the PMKR1Name shall be included in the RSNE in the (Re)Association Request frame.
+The PMKR1Name shall be as calculated by the S1KH according to the procedures of 12.7.1.6.4 (PMK-R1). (#176)

+The EDP non-AP MLD shall verify that the RSNE fields other than the Length field, the PMKID Count field and the PMKID list field included in the (Re)Association Request frame is identical to the RSNE fields in the first Authentication frame. (#176)

 The (Re)Association Request frame shall:

-Have the Address 1 field equal to the Address 1 field of the Authentication frame used by the non-AP MLD to establish a PTKSA
+Have the Address 1 field equal to the Address 1 field of the Authentication frame used by the non-AP MLD to establish the(#683) PTKSA

-Have the Address 2 field equal to the Address 2 field of the Authentication frame used by the non-AP MLD to establish a PTKSA
+Have the Address 2 field equal to the Address 2 field of the Authentication frame used by the non-AP MLD to establish the(#683) PTKSA

 Include the DS MAC Address element in the (Re)Association Request frame to indicate the DS MAC address to be used by the EDP AP MLD for the mapping to the DS if dot11DSMACAddressActivated is true and the APs affiliated with the EDP AP MLD set the DS MAC Address Support field in the RSNXE to 1.